ZhangDiKing/Tensorflow-Porject/data_preprocess/README.md

 # Data preprocessing
-    Simple functional programm to transfer data with filename as label to tf recorder Default resized size (32, 32, 8)
+    Simple functional programm to transfer data with folder as label to tf recorder Default resized size (32, 32, 8)

 # How to run